johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-30-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 I haven't included the production authentication scheme here; that will be specific to your application.
 The important part is that we are using the `StaticWebAppsCLIAuthentication` scheme in only in development.

 Let's test this works.
-We'll start the ASP.NET server with `dotnet run -- --urls "http://localhost:5000"`.
+We'll start the ASP.NET server with `dotnet run`.
 Then we'll use the `curl` command to call the `/api/me` endpoint:

 ```bash
 curl http://localhost:5000/api/me --cookie "StaticWebAppsAuthCookie=eyJ1c2VySWQiOiIxNDdmMTVjNmFiODBhNmY3NjJhOWQyZDRmNzczNzUwOSIsInVzZXJSb2xlcyI6WyJhbm9ueW1vdXMiLCJhdXRoZW50aWNhdGVkIiwib3RoZXItcm9sZSJdLCJjbGFpbXMiOlt7InR5cCI6Ik15SWQiLCJ2YWwiOiIxMjM0NTY3ODkifV0sImlkZW50aXR5UHJvdmlkZXIiOiJjb3VsZGJlYW55dGhpbmciLCJ1c2VyRGV0YWlscyI6Im1lZ2FuLnNAdGhpbmcuY29tIn0="